pacu/developer-portfolio/README.md

 As for personal interests, I like surfing, cooking, making music and playing with my cats and dogs.

-I speak Spanish, English and Italian.
+I speak Spanish, English and a very rusty Italian.